ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 We will first start off by creating the Solidity interface that we want our precompile to implement.
 This will be the HelloWorld Interface.
 It will have two simple functions, `sayHello` and `setGreeting`.
 These two functions will demonstrate the getting and setting respectively of a value using state access.

-We will place the interface in `./contract-examples/contracts`
+We will place the interface in `./contract-examples/contracts`.
+This interface should be named `IHelloWorld.sol`.
+You can copy and paste the below code into `IHelloWorld.sol`.

 ```sol
 // (c) 2022-2023, Ava Labs, Inc. All rights reserved.